shashank-yadav/fastpipeline/docs/index.md

 ---

-**Documentation**: <a href="https://shashank-yadav.github.io/mlpipeline" target="_blank">https://shashank-yadav.github.io/mlpipeline/</a>
+**Documentation**: <a href="https://shashank-yadav.github.io/fastpipeline" target="_blank">https://shashank-yadav.github.io/fastpipeline/</a>

-**Source Code**: <a href="https://github.com/shashank-yadav/mlpipeline" target="_blank">https://github.com/shashank-yadav/mlpipeline</a>
+**Source Code**: <a href="https://github.com/shashank-yadav/fastpipeline" target="_blank">https://github.com/shashank-yadav/fastpipeline</a>

 ---

-MLPipeline is a framework for creating general purpose pipeline in your ML projects.
+FastPipeline is a framework for creating general purpose pipeline in your ML projects.
 It helps in keeping track of your experiments by automatically storing all the intermediate data and source code.

 The key features are: